lizardzhou/Dyssol/source/units.rst

 .. seealso::

-	a demostration file in install path ``<Example Flowsheets/Units/Crusher Cone.dlfw>``.
+	a demostration file at ``Example Flowsheets/Units/Crusher Cone.dlfw``.

 .. seealso::

-	King, R. P., Modeling and simulation of mineral processing systems, Butterworth & Heinemann, Oxford, 2001.
+	1. King, R. P., Modeling and simulation of mineral processing systems, Butterworth & Heinemann, Oxford, 2001.

-	Vogel, L., Peukert, W., Modelling of Grinding in an Air Classifier Mill Based on A Fundamental Material Function, KONA, 21, 2003, 109-120.
+	2. Vogel, L., Peukert, W., Modelling of Grinding in an Air Classifier Mill Based on A Fundamental Material Function, KONA, 21, 2003, 109-120.

 |